distcode/w365ws/Instructions/Lab-A.md

 ### 4. Task - Assign the Windows 365 Business License
 To set up a cloup PC for Windows 365 *Business* you have to assign a license.
 Although it is possible to assign this license in Microsoft Admin center, this guid will show you how to do that in the Windows 365 portal.
-1. Open an new tab in your browser and navigate to the [Windows 365 portal](https://windows365.microsoft.com).
+1. If needed switch to the tab with the [Windows 365 portal](https://windows365.microsoft.com).
-2. If needed sign in with your global admin account.
 3. Select the user 'Sherlock Holmes' and click in the left fly-out on 'Licenses and apps'.
 4. Select 'Windows 365 Business 1 vCPU, 2 GB, 64 GB' and then click the button 'Save changes' at the bottom.
 5. Close the fly-out to return to the list of your users.